-In summer 2019, the unit will be focused on the road to the 2020 presidential elections.
-The intern will work closely with others at ABC in tracking races, polling, advertising spending, and trends in the upcoming 2020 election, with specific interest in new ways to explore digital campaign tactics and strategies.
+In summer 2019, the unit will be focused on the 116th Congress and the upcoming 2020 presidential elections.
+The intern will work closely with others at ABC in tracking races, polling, advertising spending, and trends in major congressional and gubernatorial races.
+With specific interest in new ways to explore digital campaign tactics and strategies.

 Our program offers students:

 - experience at a diversified global Fortune 100 company

 - exposure to network level news research, editorial and operational coverage, and broadcast and digital production on a daily basis

 This internship program is open to undergraduate students who are currently enrolled in school and have completed their sophomore year.
 Interns MUST meet the following criteria: